 -our coop has flashing above the nesting box roof lids to prevent water from running into the nesting box

 -our carabiners and other hardware are heavy duty stainless steel

 -easy to clean pull out tray to catch their waste and keep things clean

--our coop has multiple vents providing important airflow in the hen house
+-our amazing coop has multiple vents providing important airflow in the chicken house

 -each panel has four additional diagonal wooden support pieces

 -Run extension/support under each nesting box (without support the nesting boxes sag and quickly fall apart

 -Acrylic sliding window rather than wood which can shrink or expand and make it difficult to open the windows/vents